MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1809.md

 - **RemediationAutoUACalendarTaskEnabled**  Indicates whether an Automatic Update Assistant tool task is enabled.
 - **RemediationAutoUACalendarTaskExists**  Indicates whether an Automatic Update Assistant tool task exists.
 - **RemediationAutoUACalendarTaskTriggerEnabledCount**  Indicates the number of times an Automatic Update Assistant tool task has been triggered.
-- **RemediationAutoUADaysSinceLastTaskRunTime**  Indicates the last run time of an Automatic Update Assistant tool task.
+- **RemediationAutoUADaysSinceLastTaskRunTime**  Indicates the last run time an Automatic Update Assistant tool task was run.
 - **RemediationAutoUAGetCurrentSize**  Indicates the current size of the Automatic Update Assistant tool.
 - **RemediationAutoUAIsInstalled**  Indicates whether the Automatic Update Assistant tool is installed.
 - **RemediationAutoUALastTaskRunResult**  Indicates the result from the last time the Automatic Update Assistant tool was run.